keitharowe/keitharowe/README.md

 👋 Hello, I’m @keitharowe.
-I'm a former .NET developer, turned into team lead, turned into operations.
+I'm a former .NET developer, turned into team lead, turned operations.
 Regarding my developer skills, if its important we should let the professionals handle. :stuck_out_tongue:

 <!---